bowmandj/bikeridejournal/README.md

 This project is under construction!!!

 It uses PHP and mySQL, along with some Bootstrap and jQuery.
 It was created using a WAMP server.
-The PHP is procedural.
+The PHP is procedural, using a framework loosely based on the ColdFusion Fusebox framework.

 The objectives in creating the Bike Ride Journal are:
 - gain experience with PHP and mySQL